The following is the problem statement for the problem Bugatti. The differences between this problem and Bugatti are in the third paragraph.

 Input Format

 The input will consist of two lines.
-The first line has two space-separated integers, n and k.
-The following line consists of n integers, the ith of which represents the value of his ith type of bank note, in millions of dollars.
+The first line has two space-separated integers, and .
+The following line consists of integers, the of which represents the value of his type of bank note, in millions of dollars.
 These values will be distinct.

 Output Format